Version2Software/cdk-examples/appsync/appsync-ddb/README.md

 `mvn spring-boot:run`

+# Examples

 Open your browser and enter the url: http://localhost:8080/query.

+`cd examples`

-Use the file examples/example.txt to copy and paste each query and mutation into to browser window.
+Using the file example.txt, copy and paste each individual query and mutation into to browser text area.

-Click submit to post the query to Spring Boot, which will convert it into a proper GraphQL query and send it to AppSync.
+Click submit to post the query to the Spring Boot server.
+This will convert it into a proper GraphQL query and send it to AppSync.

 # Cleaning up
 When you are finished, don't forget to cleanup to avoid unwanted charges.
 From the project root directory, issue: